Toll Caps in Privatized Road Networks: The model

 \subsection{Designing Price Caps}

-The following example provides the motivation for our research: in terms of latency costs, a subgame perfect Nash equilibrium can be arbitrarily worse than the optimal flow. \begin{example} Consider the network of Figure \ref{fig:bad}.
+The following example provides the motivation for our research: in terms of latency costs, a Nash equilibrium can be arbitrarily worse than the optimal flow. \begin{example} Consider the network of Figure \ref{fig:bad}.

 Then and